byuccl/spydrnet-tmr/docs/f4pga/index.rst

       hports = list(x for x in netlist.get_hports() if x.item.direction is sdn.OUT)
       ports = list(x.item for x in hports)

-      # this will return an empty set because symbiflow renames primitives and spydrnet doesn't recognize them (e.g. FDRE is FDRE_ZINI)
+      # this will return an empty set because f4pga renames primitives and spydrnet doesn't recognize them (e.g. FDRE is FDRE_ZINI)
       insertion_points = find_after_ff_voter_points(netlist, [*hinstances, *hports], XILINX)

       # so manually find the insertion points here